 Beautiful Bait Hives?
 Ask a Bee!

-Earlier this year we suggested transforming referendum campaign posters into emergency housing for refugee bees.
-This certainly is a clever and sustainable way to recycle the many posters that thronged our streets and the parallels between a bee’s democratic search for a new home and our democratic voting system which can be used to enrich our appreciation of these pollinators.
+There are fascinating parallels between the consensus decision making process honeybees use to agree on a new home and our democratic voting system which can be used to enrich our appreciation of these pollinators.
 (Come read Thomas Seeley’s “Honeybee Democracy” in our library!).
-Also, a precedent had already been set by expert beekeepers who have successfully overwintered bees in nucleus hives made out of this material.
-But, we do have to admit, there are nicer looking homes for bees than those made of corriboad!
+Also, a precedent has already been set by expert beekeepers who have successfully overwintered bees in nucleus hives made out of this material.
+But, we do have to admit, there are nicer looking homes for bees than those made of corriboard!

-Not that the bee is worried about aesthetics – that’s the human’s remit – but condensation might be a problem if adequate ventilation is not provided (bees can cope with cold but cannot tolerate damp!).
-Also, some ideas that we have gathered from Oslo’s inspiring ‘Bumblebee Highway’ (click on the house symbols on the map to take a peek!) and the exquisite ceramic ‘insectenjuisjes’ made by Bastiaan Meijer of Amsterdam prove that a range of materials can be used to create beautiful bait hives to both attract the attention of a passer-by and the bee!
+Not that the bee is worried about aesthetics – that is a human remit – but condensation might be a problem if adequate ventilation is not provided (bees can cope with cold but cannot tolerate damp!).
+Also, some ideas that we have gathered from Oslo’s inspiring ‘Bumblebee Highway’ (click on the house symbols on the map to take a peek!) and the exquisite ceramic ‘insectenjuisjes’ made by Bastiaan Meijer of Amsterdam prove that a range of materials can be used to create beautiful bait hives that work to attract both the attention of a human passer-by and a bee!

 We at Bí would like to emphasise that we are not experts on this subject.
 Our objective is to become a catalyst for citizen science and initiate a process where we all learn together.
 And so, we at Bí encourage you to build temporary homes for bees this summer.
 We hope you will be inspired by the examples in this post and let your creativity flow.
 There are 99 bee species in Ireland, 1 honeybee, 21 bumblebees and 77 solitary bees.
 Different pollinators prefer different types of habitat.
-ByBi, creators of Oslo’s Bumblebee highway, encourage working with these preferences in your accommodation design to attract a diversity of creatures to your garden.
+ByBi, creators of Oslo’s Bumblebee highway, encourage experiment with these preferences as you design wildlife accommodation to attract a diversity of creatures to your garden.
 The All Ireland Pollinator Plan is an excellent source of information this subject.

-Decide on the type of bee you would like to attract, study it’s habits and try to get into it’s skin when creating your refugee housing.
+Decide on the type of bee you would like to house, study it’s habits and try to get into it’s skin when creating your refugee housing.
 The simplest, and possibly the best, way to attract pollinators is become more messy in your garden!
 Many of these wild bees nest underground and love the protection that a heap of decaying material in a dark corner provides.
 Alys Fowler has been studying the links between soil health and high levels of pollination and advocates developing good composting habits to attract more pollinators to your garden.
-We discovered two bumblebee nests in composting units as well as inside heaps of rubbish and two inside crumbling stone walls.
+We have discovered several bumblebee nests in composting units as well as inside heaps of rubbish and crumbling stone walls.

 One of these stone walls was being demolished and the bumblebees were threatened.
 Bumblebees do not generally relocate well, but Bí Team member, Luke Hensey, managed to rescue them and rehouse them in in a purpose built box with a perspex lid for viewing.
 We enjoyed photographing and filming this nest of Bombus Terrestris all that summer in the Sitric Compost Community Garden.
-This is the nest of Bombus Terrestris we have been photographing and filming over recent weeks.
-Come visit them on display July 18th & 19th at the Dublin City Council Biodiversity Event at St Anne’s Rose Festival!
+In many ways we found their lifestyle more intriguing than that of honeybees.